 Who is Liable After A Truck Accident?

 A truck driver is not usually the one who is held liable after an accident.
+Getting in an accident with an Amazon truck, for instance, has different liability implications than getting in an accident with a different type of commercial vehicle.
 In fact, it’s most often the trucking company that is held liable.
 While there are several reasons for this, the main one is that trucking companies are often caught encouraging their drivers to break trucking regulations in order to save their company time and money.

 Dealing With Insurance After A Truck Accident